 It may also be worth looking at the PECs YouTube Channel.

 Along with Google, Pinterest is another place you can find some great PECs activity ideas.

 Personally I have found PECs a huge help for my son, his understanding and ability to engage with others has come on enormously.
 Speech is still an area of difficulty but he can say a number of words and is often better at using words alongside PECs.
 My son has recently started to use PECs less but to be honest I put that down to lots going on with transitioning to start school this September (AHHH!).

 I am so thankful that he has the skills to communicate when he wants to – even if it isn’t as often as I want yet. it has helped stop so much frustration when he couldn’t say what he wanted verbally.
 I just need to be more patient – one of the many skills my son is teaching me.

-If you have found this post helpful sign up to the About ASD monthly newsletter and you will receive a free quick guide to support challenging behaviour.
+If you have found this post helpful sign up to the About ASD monthly newsletter and you will receive a free guide to autism therapies for young children.

 Don’t forget to let us know your favourite commenting with PECs activities in the comments below.